osamashannak/uaeu-space/README.md

 # UAEU Space
-Multipurpose website for uae students to share resources and find professors
+Multipurpose website for UAEU students to share resources and find professors

 ### Source code for https://uaeu.space